rayxsi/rayxsi/README.md

 **Inspiration**

-Rayxsi is built inspired from Laravel.
+Rayxsi is a PHP framework inspired by Laravel.